cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 ### 1.2.
 TinyRV1 Processor Interface

-Both the single-cycle and multi-cycle TinyRV1 processors have the exact same interface:
+The single-cycle TinyRV1 processor has the following interface:

 ```verilog
 module Proc